 The result of a difficult birth can present as:

-Osteopaths with post-graduate training in paediatrics are trained to detect any strains or patterns in the body that may be affecting the baby.
-They are trained to have a highly developed sense of touch that will allow them to assess the subtle movements of the baby’s skull and body.
-They use gentle approaches to treatment to release any strains or restrictions they find.
-This in turn will stimulate the baby’s own inherent healing mechanism and return them to a more healthier (and happier) state.
+Osteopaths with post-graduate training in paediatrics are trained to detect any musculoskeletal strains or patterns in the body that may be affecting the baby.
+They are trained to have a highly developed sense of touch that will allow them to assess their tiny body and their movements.
+They use gentle approaches to treatment to release any musculoskeletal strains or restrictions they find.
+This in turn may help the baby to feel better with less tension in their body – after all, we are all more relaxed when we are as tension free as possible!

 Some of the conditions that occur in babies may persist or become apparent in the young child, especially if there were restrictions that were not treated as a baby.

 Injuries in Children

 Children may require an osteopathic assessment if they have a fall, especially if they hit their head, or land on their spine or bottom.
 Children have an amazing ability to ‘bounce back’, however some trauma can be retained in the tissues and joints of the body that may not be immediately apparent, but which can go on to cause problems later on in life as they grow into that strain pattern.
-Your osteopath will be able to find any restrictions that may be present, and then through treatment, they may prevent further problems from occurring.
+Your osteopath will be able to find any restrictions in the musculoskeletal system that may be present, and then through treatment, they may prevent further problems from occurring.

 Children’s Sporting Injuries

 Sporting injuries are also common in children, as are other adolescent conditions such as Osgood Schlatter’s and Scheuermann’s disease.
-Osteopathy can be of great benefit in such conditions as well as with recurrent problems such as ankle sprains.
+Osteopathy can be of great benefit in such conditions as well as with recurrent problems such as ankle sprains by addressing the musculoskeletal issues that may be contributing to the problem.

 Your child’s posture